-Former NPR foreign correspondent Anne Garrels visits Spokane on Nov.
+Former NPR foreign correspondent Anne Garrels visited Spokane on Nov.
 15 to give some fundraiser for SPR, 7:30 p.m. at the Bing.
-She plans to share some of the experiences from her most recent book, Putin Country: A Journey into the Real Russia and share her unique perspective on reporting and international conflicts.
+She shared some of the experiences from her most recent book, Putin Country: A Journey into the Real Russia and shared her unique perspective on reporting and international conflicts.

 Garrels began her journalism career because of an interest in Russia.
 Before joining NPR in 1986 she was ABC’s chief correspondent in Moscow and Central America.
 She went on to set up NPR’s bureau in Moscow – the first fully-functioning overseas bureau for the young radio network.
 She arrived in Baghdad six months before the 2003 U.S. invasion, stayed during the U.S. bombing campaign and continued to cover Iraq for the next six years.